dsccommunity/StorageDsc/README.md

 *   **DriveLetter**: Specifies the preffered letter to assign to the disk volume.
 *   **Size**: Specifies the size of new volume (use all available space on disk if not provided).
 *   **FSLabel**: Define volume label if required.
+*   **AllocationUnitSize**: Specifies the allocation unit size to use when formatting the volume.

 **xWaitforDisk** resource has following properties: